aziezahmed/podcast-player/README.rst

 Usage
 ~~~~~

-Once you have added all the podcasts you want to sbscribe to, then simply run the 'podcast' command to select the podcast and the episode you want to listen to.
+Once you have added all the podcasts you want to subscribe to, then simply run the 'podcast' command to select the podcast and the episode you want to listen to.

 .. code-block:: bash

-    $ pip install podcast-player
+    $ podcast

 Built With